-The BCG is able to offer a wide range of sporting activities including football (7 and 5-a-side pitches), basketball, tennis, volleyball, hockey, gymnastics, athletics, and swimming.
-There are also optional classes, which take place after school (4.30 – 5.30 pm) and include amongst others tennis, dance and basket.
+The BCG is able to offer a wide range of sporting activities including football (7 and 5-a-side pitches), basketball, tennis, volleyball, hockey, gymnastics, athletics, surfing and swimming.
+There are also optional classes, which take place after school (4.30 – 5.30 pm) and include, amongst others, tennis, dance and basket.

 This depends on the age of the pupil.
 As a general rule, in Early Years children will start to bring home reading and number homework during Reception.

 In Lower Primary children will be expected to read regularly at home (English and Spanish), they will have weekly spelling words to learn and will be set some basic maths homework, much of the homework will be set using online resources.